vvvv/The-Gray-Book/en/introduction/vl/lo_5_Runtime.md

 As we are still looking at things:
 <img src="createAndUpdate.png" />

-Again: a part of the patch is only executed once when the system start.
+Again: a part of the patch is only executed once when the system starts.
 The other part is then called over and over again.
 Can you tell which is which?

 *vvvv user: when creating or resetting the node from within vvvv the process gets reset: "Create" is called.
 From then on "Update" is called each vvvv frame.*